KensRetro/PETx/README.md

 Various keyboard options were considered but again, for the prototype at least, were sticking with a standard C64/VIC20 keyboard and a patched version of the edit ROM (or some other available hardware solution)

-BEFORE YOU BUILD:
+# BEFORE YOU BUILD:
 Some of the parts are near impossible to find, specifically 3446 chips, 74177 chips, and 74154 chips in a DIP package I have a replacement sub-board for the 3446 chips in another repository that has been tested successfully.
 You can use 74197 chips as a direct replacement for the 74177, but they are very rare as well.
 You can use a newer version of the 74154 chip but it seems to only be available in a SMT version, therefore an adaptor board may need to be created.

-PROTOTYPE VERSION:
+# PROTOTYPE VERSION:
 This version has been created and tested.
-Some small errors were corrected with bodge wires and and it seems to function well and passes the diagnostic cartridge tests consistantly.
+Some small errors were corrected with bodge wires and an added chip and and it seems to function well and passes the diagnostic cartridge tests consistantly.

-RELEASE VERSION:
+# RELEASE VERSION:
-This version HAS NOT been created (I didn't really need another hanging around) The errors have been corrected in the schematic and board files and Gerbers have been created.
+This version HAS NOT been created or tested (I didn't really need another hanging around) The errors have been corrected in the schematic and board files and Gerbers have been created.

-Changes to this version also include the following:
+Changes to this version (REV.1) also include the following:
 1) Added solder jumpers to allow WD6502 to be used

 TO DO: